Our Research Facilities

 Marine Biological Association

-At the Marine Biological Association (MBA), ARIES students will have access to an impressive array of marine biology research capability.
+At the Marine Biological Association (MBA), ARIES PGRs will have access to an impressive array of marine biology research capabilities.

 The MBA maintains some of the world’s longest and most spatially extensive marine biological datasets, including the Continuous Plankton Recorder (CPR).
 The MBA’s research vessel Sepia operates up to 60 miles offshore, and is equipped with dry and wet research space for 12 scientists.
 The MBA research aquarium offers unparalleled expertise for sourcing and holding temperate marine species, constant high-quality seawater access and experimental systems to study warming and ocean acidification impacts.
 The MBA culture collection holds over 400 strains from 80 genera of marine phytoplankton.
 Facilities also include modern molecular research capabilities and one of the best microscopy suites located within a European marine laboratory.
 The National Marine Biological Library (NMBL) is based at the MBA and is one of the largest marine reference libraries in the world, holding thousands of scientific journal titles and books, historical literature, expedition reports and a herbarium.